INSARKAR/thera-ie/docs/usage/README_llama_extraction.md

 ## Input Data Format

-The system expects JSON files in the `drug_pubmed_refs` directory with the following structure:
+The system expects JSON files in the `phase1_drug_pubmed_refs` directory with the following structure:

 ```json
 {